JohannesLorenz/lmms-wiki/[Git]-Fast-forward-personal-branch-to-upstream.md

 git push
 ```

-The script for `stable-1.1` is the same, just replace `master` with
+The script for `stable-x.x` is the same, just replace `master` with
-`stable-1.1`.
+`stable-x.x`.
 The only thing to be careful about here is to always run the
-correct script or you'll risk totally messing up your local branch...
+correct branch name or you'll risk totally messing up your local branch...
 but as long as you keep track of where your changes are headed towards,
 you should be fine.